core-wg/resource-directory/draft-ietf-core-resource-directory.md

 	  <section anchor='removal' title="Removal">

 	  <t>
-	  Although RD entries have soft state and will eventually timeout after their lifetime, an end-point SHOULD explicitly remove its entry from the RD if it knows it will no longer be available (for example on shut-down).
-This is accomplished using a removal interface on the RD by performing a DELETE on the end-point resource.
+	  Although RD entries have soft state and will eventually timeout after their lifetime, an endpoint SHOULD explicitly remove its entry from the RD if it knows it will no longer be available (for example on shut-down).
+This is accomplished using a removal interface on the RD by performing a DELETE on the endpoint resource.
 	  </t>

         <t>The removal interface is specified as follows: